RoboClyde/ERC-Remote-Maintenance-Sim/README.md

 ./build_erc.sh
 ```
 Create container:
-If you are running the system without using graphics card (not recommended), execute:
+If you are running the system with no dedicated GPU (not recommended), execute:
 ```
 bash run_ur3_docker.bash
 ```